LINQ Max Method in C#

 Example to Understand LINQ Max Method with Where Extension Method using C#

-Let us see an example to Understand how we can use the LINQ Max Method along with the Where Extension Method in C# using both Method and Query Syntax.
-Now our requirement is to return the largest number from the collection where the number is less than 50.
+Let us see an example to Understand how we can use the LINQ Max Method and the Where Extension Method in C# using both Method and Query Syntax.
+Now, our requirement is to return the largest number from the collection where the number is less than 50.
 The following example code exactly does the same.

 using System;